midkiffaries/m20T1/README.md

 ## Todo List
 <img src="https://github.com/midkiffaries/m20T1/assets/19917696/012a850d-dce2-46ab-adb8-c7aff033fe13" alt="Screenshot" width="300" align="right" />

+- Remove breadcrumbs.php and use the new WordPress breadcrumbs in 7.0
 - Seperating my personallized styling from style.css
 - Fix page layout to allow for full width elements
 - Create a seperate panel in the editor for SEO and post statistics